 to move into the metal and is given by:

-where is the potential difference between the minimum
+is the potential difference between the minimum

 of the conduction band in the semiconductor (